grimmer0125/grimmer0125/README.md

 I'm passionate about making something good for people.
 I love science, programming, and psychology, but not limited to these.
 I have participated in IoT, Streaming, Astronomy, AI, and Medical-imaging (partial in work and side projects) domains.
 Use JavaScript/TypeScript/Python recently and used C/C++/C#/Objective-C and Go (side project) languages.
 I've successfully been a manager or leader in building mobile apps and full-stack teams and introduced Agile culture/flow in those organizations.
 Welcome any collaboration.

-## Recent ongoing project

-- [SwitchV: macOS desktop app](https://apps.apple.com/us/app/switchv/id1663612397): VS Code (Visual Studio Code) quick launcher and switcher, which can even launch a VS Code window with the specific project folder name when VS Code is not opened.
-To use it, you must first install [SwitchV: VS Code extension](https://marketplace.visualstudio.com/items?itemName=grimmer.SwitchV).

 ## Open-source free utilities

 1. [iOS](https://itunes.apple.com/us/app/maolife/id1397714182)/~~[Android](https://play.google.com/store/apps/details?id=com.lifeoverflow.maolife)~~ This React Native app lets you record a cat/dog daily respiratory rate to get better long-term medical care (some heart and lung diseases, e.g. cat's HCM), sharing record permission OK.